datacesar/tidydata/CodeBook.md

 $ subject                    : int  1 to 30, Identifier for subject

 $ activity_name              : Factor w/ 6 levels "LAYING","SITTING",..: 1 to 6, Activity name
- ....

  '68 variables where data are record, the means and standar derivation records measurements.
+Variables for each pattern where '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions

+Means values

 $ tBodyAcc-mean()-X          : num  0.222 0.261 0.279 0.277 0.289 ...

 $ tBodyAcc-mean()-Y          : num  -0.04051 -0.00131 -0.01614 -0.01738 -0.00992 ...